 Reputed to have been born in Elderslie in the 1270s, William Wallace was a freedom fighter for Scotland and Ireland against England, near the end of the 13th century.

-The implication that Wallace was the father of Edward III, born to Isabella of France, following an affair, was very far off the mark, considering that Isabella was only 10 years old when Wallace died, and Edward III was not born until seven years after Wallace’s death.
+The implication that Wallace was the father of Edward III, born to Isabella of France, following an affair, was far off the mark, considering that Isabella was only 10 years old when Wallace died, and Edward III wasn’t born until 7 years after Wallace’s death.

 Getting back to the facts, Wallace was brought up by his uncle in Dunipace, after his father died when he was a boy.
 He was to continue his father’s fight and he raised an army against King Edward I of England.
 King Edward had dismissed any talk of Scottish Independence, and viewed Wallace as an outlaw.
 Rebellion followed, and many men joined forces with Wallace as he began to drive the English out of Perthshire and Fife.